 In 1933, the light on Franklin Island was converted to an automated acetylene gas apparatus, and the station was destaffed.
 All the structures on the island save the tower and oil house were burned.
 The fourth-order Fresnel lens was later removed from the lighthouse and placed on display at Coast Guard Station Boothbay Harbor.

-Keeper Pottle would likely be pleased that his island home was transferred to the U. S. Fish and Wildlife Service in 1973 and is now Franklin Island National Wildlife Refuge, supporting nesting gulls, eiders, herons, and petrels.
-As such, the island is closed to the public during the nesting season that runs from April 1 to August 31.
+Keeper Pottle would likely be pleased that his island home was transferred to the U. S. Fish and Wildlife Service in 1973 and is now Franklin Island National Wildlife Refuge, supporting nesting gulls, eiders, black-crowned night herons, and Leach’s storm petrels.
+As such, the island is closed to the public during the nesting season that runs from April 1 to July 31.

 In 1999, the Coast Guard licensed Franklin Light Preservation Inc. to care for the lighthouse.
 According to Michael Zuromskis, president of the nonprofit preservation organization, the Coast Guard approved the rebuilding of a pier on the island and requested a helipad be constructed for emergency search and rescue operations.
 These improvements were added in 2001, but two years later, the state’s Department of Environmental Protection ordered that the pier and helipad, which cost $50,000, be removed as they “unreasonably harm significant wildlife habitats.”
 The preservation group had assumed that since the Coast Guard had jurisdiction over the property no permit was needed, but any structure erected in coastal wetlands requires a state permit, even those placed on federal lands.